 See Spread sheet format here

 - June 17th - Last day to file Grievance form (all request for grievance must be received at the town office by 4pm Friday, June 17th)

 - by end of June - Grand List will became As Billed

 - beginning of July - Select board will approved Tax Rates:

 - Town & Education Homestead $

 *Tax rate is applied per 100 Assess value

-Our primary responsibility is to appraise and assess all real property in town in compliance with applicable Vermont State Statutes.
+Our primary responsibility is to assess all real property in town in compliance with applicable Vermont State Statutes.
 In most instances, this will be fair market value.
 This includes annual maintenance such as updating changes resulting from building permits, structural changes or improvements to the property, as well as periodic revaluations.

 In addition, the office provides